darshan-k-s/pesticide-sprayer-arm/README.md

        * Ensure the robot is initially in the home position.
   * Camera
        * Use the provided fixed depth camera mounted on the table.
-       * Provides RGB-D input for lead detection.
+       * Provides RGB-D input for leaf detection.
   * Arduino UNO
        * Controls vacuum and spray motors.
        * Communicates with the robot via UART and ROS2 Client/Server.